GlenRoarke/Bioinformatics_Project/README.md

 This analysis used patient information so no raw data is available to ensure privacy.

+## Folder Structure

+A summary of each folders purpose is summarised below.

 ### ctDNA_prep
 The ctDNA preparation step is run on the raw fastq reads, to trim low quality reads, map them to the human reference genome and recalibrate the bam files.